javiorfo/nvim-soil/README.md

 ## Caveats
 - `Java` and `feh` are required to be installed in order to use this plugin.
 - `plantuml` is optional to be installed or used in jar format.
-- Recommended for Plant UML syntax highlighting [nvim-poe colorscheme](https://github.com/javi-7/nvim-poe)
+- Recommended for Plant UML syntax highlighting [nvim-nyctovim colorscheme](https://github.com/javi-7/nvim-nyctovim)
 - This plugin has been developed on and for Linux following open source philosophy.

 ## Installation